golang/website/_content/doc/go1.26.md

 of Go's *modernizers*.
 It provides a dependable, push-button way to update Go code bases to the latest idioms and core library APIs.
-The initial suite of modernizers includes dozens of fixers to make use of modern features of the Go language and library, as well a source-level inliner that allows users to automate their own API migrations using
+The initial suite of modernizers includes dozens of fixers to make use of modern features of the Go language and library, as well as a source-level inliner that allows users to automate their own API migrations using
 [`//go:fix inline` directives](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/inline#hdr-Analyzer_inline).
 These fixers should not change the behavior of your program, so if you encounter